Officer pleads guilty to trying to look up 95-year-old father's information | CBC News

 Bender gave her his father's name and date of birth, identifying characteristics that would allow for a search of the system.

 The operator "questioned the surname" of the search, which was the same as Bender's.
-Bender explained why he was doing it but "the operator advised Sgt.
+Bender explained, but "the operator advised Sgt.
 Bender that proceeding with this entry would be considered a breach of CPIC policy and [Ottawa police] could lose their CPIC licence."

 Bender acknowledged the warning and ended the phone call.
 He later admitted to misconduct investigators that the search was for personal reasons.